Eric Meyer (politician)

-Eric Meyer (born 1961) is a former member of the Arizona House of Representatives.
-He served in the legislature for four consecutive two-year terms since first elected in the 2008 general election and served as Minority Leader from 2014 until 2016.
+Eric Meyer (born 1961) is a former member of the Arizona House of Representatives from the 4th legislative district.
+He previously served in the legislature for four consecutive two-year terms following his first election in 2008 and served as Minority Leader from 2014 until 2016.
 Prior to becoming politically active, Meyer was Director of Emergency Medicine at Providence Medical Center in Portland, Oregon.

 Early life and education

 Eric Meyer was born in August, 1961.
 Meyer attended public schools in Scottsdale, AZ starting at Cocopah Elementary School and graduating high school in 1979 from Chaparral High School,.
 He earned a bachelor's degree in Economics from the University of Southern California.
 Discovering his passion for medicine while working at a neighborhood clinic, he returned to Arizona to pursue his medical degree from University of Arizona Medical School.

 Eric met his wife Sarah Snell while attending medical school and both earned their Medical Doctorates in 1988.
 During medical school, the couple spent two months working in the field in New Guinea where they witnessed third-world medicine and the violence of tribal warfare first-hand.
 The two were married shortly after graduation in May 1988.
 Meyer's post-graduate training was in Emergency Medicine at Oregon Health Sciences University and afterwards practiced as an Emergency Medicine Physician at Providence Medical Center in Portland, Oregon.
 Meyer's daughter, Sophie, was born in 1994 and his son, Clay, was born in 1996.
 Snell specializes in Obstetrics and Gynecology at Scottsdale Healthcare Shea Medical Center.
 His daughter, Sophie Meyer, earned her undergraduate degree in Physics Engineering and is pursuing her master's degree in Material Engineering at Stanford University.
 His son, Clay Meyer, is studying for his undergraduate degree in Environmental Engineering at Stanford University.